KiCad/kicad-source-mirror/Documentation/development/road-map-r6.md

 **Task:**
 - Take advantage of the advanced UI features in wxAui such as detaching and hiding.
-- Study ergonomics of various commercial/proprietary PCB applications (when in doubt about any particular UI solution, check how it has been done in a certain proprietary app that is very popular among OSHW folks and do exactly opposite).
 - Clean up menu structure.
 Menus must allow access to all features of the program in a clear and logical way.
 Currently some functions of Pcbnew are accessible only through tool bars